StavrosMak/StavrosMak/README.md

 ### Hi there 👋

-I’m a 22-year-old student currently enrolled at the University of West Attica, pursuing a 5-year bachelor’s degree program with an integrated master’s degree,diving deep into the fascinating world of Informatics and Computer Engineering.
+I’m a 23-year-old student currently enrolled at the University of West Attica, pursuing a 5-year bachelor’s degree program with an integrated master’s degree,diving deep into the fascinating world of Informatics and Computer Engineering.
 With a burning passion for web development, I enjoy creating and bringing websites to life.
-Throughout my academic journey, I’ve been honing my skills in creating user-friendly interfaces and mastering the art of general web development.
+Throughout my academic and professional journey, I’ve been honing my skills in creating user-friendly interfaces and mastering the art of general web development.
 I'm open to growth in this field, always welcoming new opportunities for learning and improvement.